SACHSTech/careers-in-computer-science-Stefantu17/README.md

 | Programming (frontend) | When dealing with frontend web development, a web developer needs to be fluent in the programming languages used for frontend development, such as **Python, Java, C#, PHP**, etc.      |
 | Programming (backend)  | Web developers that work on the User Interface (UI) of a website, there are three key programming languages that are the backbone of a websites look, these are **HTML, CSS, and Javascript**     |
 | UI/UX Knowledge        | On top of knowing the essiential programming languages needed for all aspects of web development, Web Developers need to know the process behind UI/UX how to maximize user interface and user experience.  |
+|   Software Development | Web Developers need to know how to create clean, readable code as members in their team will be dealing with shared code often.

 ### Required Non-technical Skills

 |  Skill                 |    Description
 | :-------:              | :---------------------:
 | Communication          | Web Developers usually work in teams, so in order to produce efficient and effective work, good communication skills are a major skill needed when working in a team setting.
-| Leadership             | Being able to lead a group and deligate tasks to improve workflow is a charateristic of a good developer.
+| Leadership             | Being able to lead a group and deligate tasks to improve productivity and effiency is a charateristic of a good developer.
 | Project Management     | Web Developers are tasked with many differnet assignmnets daily, having project management skills means you can manage your time, work efficiently when you are developing, and compelte tasks in a suitable order of importance.

 ### Salary Range